RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-service.md

-##Why a Decision Service?
+# Decision Services

-You will learn in this section:
+In this section you will learn:

-1- How to use the rules that you author on the last section.
+1- How to use the rules that you authored in the previous step.

 2- How can you expose your decisions as a service.